dapinder-dhillon/the-python-workshop/doc/kata-1/HOW-TO.md

 #### Objectives:
 - Understand python repository structure.
 Just as Code Style, API Design, and Automation are essential for a healthy development cycle.
 Repository structure is a crucial part of your project’s architecture.
 - Send a notification in slack.
+- Start with a feedback loop.

 #### Steps:
 - Fork this repository into your account on github.com, then clone the same.
 (Alternatively, clone this repository and push to a new repository on your own github.com account)